Mass measurements of As, Se and Br nuclei and their implication on the proton-neutron interaction strength towards the

 In the data sets where the $^{70}$Se ion underwent 848 turns, an isobaric molecule $^{13}$C$^{19}$F$_3$ (A=70) undergoing also 848 turns (produced partially in the CSC and partially from the electron impact source in the MR-TOF-MS) was used as a calibrant.
 In the measurement with 895 turns the ion of interest performed a different number of turns than the calibrant.
 Therefore, an accurate multi-turn calibration was performed by the determination of the parameter $c$ (see Eq. \ref{eq:TOF_to_m}) using other singly charged species performing different turn numbers, namely: $^{12}$C$_{5} \! ^{1}$H$_{10}$ (A=70) performing 847 turns, $^{12}$C$_{5} \! ^{1}$H$_{9}$ (A=69) performing 853 turns and $^{14}$N$^{15}$N$^{40}$Ar (A=69) and $^{12}$C$^{19}$F$_3$ (A=69) performing 854 turns.

-The parameter $b$ (see Eq. \ref{eq:TOF_to_m}) was determined in the different measurements from $^{12}$C$^{19}$F$_3$ (A=69) or $^{14}$N$^{15}$N$^{40}$Ar (A=69) performing 854 turns.
-Following the procedure described in \cite{Ayet2019}, an uncertainty of 2.6 keV was obtained, which corresponds to a relative accuracy $\delta$m/m of 4.0$\times 10^{-8}$.
-A sample spectrum containing 256 counts is shown in figure \ref{fig:figure_masspeaks}.
+The parameter $b$ (see Eq.\ref{eq:TOF_to_m}) was determined in the different measurements from $^{12}$C$^{19}$F$_3$ (A=69) or $^{14}$N$^{15}$N$^{40}$Ar (A=69) performing 854 turns.
+Following the procedure described in \cite{Ayet2019}, an uncertainty of 2.6 keV was obtained, which corresponds to a relative accuracy $\delta m/m$ of 4.0$\times 10^{-8}$.
+A sample spectrum containing 256 counts is shown in Fig. \ref{fig:figure_masspeaks}.

-The mass-excess value and uncertainty of the $^{70}$Se isotope from this work are given in table \ref{tab:results} and are compared together with previous measurements to the value given in AME16 \cite{Wang2017} in figure \ref{fig:figure_massres}.
-It can be seen in figure \ref{fig:figure_massres} that our result is consistent with previous high accuracy measurements and has an accuracy similar to the best one.
+The mass-excess value and uncertainty of the nuclide $^{70}$Se from this work are given in Table \ref{tab:results} and are compared together with previous measurements to the value given in AME16 \cite{Wang2017} in Fig. \ref{fig:figure_massres}.
+It can be seen in Fig. \ref{fig:figure_massres} that our result is consistent with previous high accuracy measurements and has a precision similar to the best one.

-Our relative uncertainty for the $^{70}$Se isotope is similar to the best relative uncertainty recorded so far for an unstable nucleus by a MR-TOF-MS, $\delta$m/m = 3.5$\times 10^{-8}$ for $^{65}$Ga in GARIS-II at RIKEN \cite{Kimura2018}.
+Our relative uncertainty for the nuclide $^{70}$Se is similar to the best relative uncertainty recorded so far for an unstable nucleus by an MR-TOF-MS, $\delta m/m$ = 3.5$\times 10^{-8}$ for $^{65}$Ga in GARIS-II at RIKEN \cite{Kimura2018}.
 Notice that our level of uncertainty was obtained with almost a factor of 40 less events due to the much higher mass resolving power in our MR-TOF-MS.